 At Merz—the company behind XEOMIN—we understand the struggles and the unique needs of adult patients with upper limb spasticity.
 We are committed to helping you achieve a better patient experience.
 We recognize that you have your own unique goals and aspirations.
 We want to help you focus on your next adventure, next achievement, or next opportunity—not just your symptoms.

-In adults with upper limb spasticity there is an imbalance of signals from the brain to the muscles, which causes stiffness and spasms.
-This can lead to abnormal arm or hand positions, uncomfortable movement, and pain.2
+In adults with upper limb spasticity, there is an imbalance of signals from the brain to the muscles, which causes stiffness and spasms.
+This can lead to abnormal arm or hand positions, uncomfortable movement, and pain.3

 XEOMIN is injected into muscles to help interfere with these signals.
-This helps decrease muscle stiffness and improve your ability to function using the affected muscles.1
+This helps decrease muscle stiffness and improve your ability to function using the affected muscles.2

-Some stiffness and spasms may still occur, but less severely.
+Some stiffness and spasms may still occur, but in most patients less severely.

-In clinical studies, XEOMIN significantly improved muscle tone compared with a nontherapeutic injection, known as a placebo, as measured at week 4 after initiating treatment.
+In clinical studies, XEOMIN significantly improved muscle tone compared with a nontherapeutic injection, known as a placebo, as measured at week 4 after initiating treatment.2

 The Global Impression of Change Scale (GICS) is a global measure of a patient’s functional improvement.
-When investigators rated how much overall change in spasticity they saw in each patient following treatment with XEOMIN1:
+When investigators rated how much overall change in spasticity they saw in each patient following treatment with XEOMIN, they found the following2: